scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 wrappers, this approach yields a great deal of actionable information to HPC center staff.
-However, popular Python distributions such as Anaconda Python arrive on systems fully built, and often are installed by users without assistance from center staff.
+However, popular Python distributions such as Anaconda Python arrive on systems fully built, and can be installed by users without assistance from center staff.
-Later versions of XALT can address this through an ``LD_PRELOAD`` environment variable setting.
+Later versions of XALT can address this through an ``LD_PRELOAD`` setting.
 This enables XALT to identify compiled extensions that are imported in Python programs using a non-instrumented Python, but pure Python libraries currently are not detected.